Adipurush: Dialogues of Adipurush

 Manoj Muntashir wrote the dialogues of Om Raut's film Adipurush.
-The dialogues of the film were criticised for being too flippant or unserious and containing modern-day slang and lingo in a setting from centuries ago.
-Lines like "jalegī tere bāpa kī", "terī buā kā bagīcā hai kyā", and "Laṃkā lagā deṃge" being uttered by gods did not go down well with a large section of the viewers as the whole story of the film has destroyed and modified every aspect of the core values of the characters, their language and each authentic event.
+The dialogues of the film were criticised for being too flippant or unserious and containing modern-day slang and lingo in a medieval setting.
+Lines like "jalegī tere bāp kī", "terī buā kā baghīcā hai kyā", and "Laṅkā lagā deṁge" being uttered by gods did not go down well with a large section of the viewers as the whole story of the film has destroyed and modified every aspect of the core values of the characters, their language and each authentic event.
 The petition filled in the high court demanded that the film malign the image of deities by using foul language in the dialogues spoken by the actors portraying Hindu gods.
 "They cannot be allowed to go scot-free in the name of Freedom of Speech and Expression."

 Prem Sagar, son of director Ramanand Sagar, said, "It might be a misjudgement that the younger generation would like it.
 But you can't do this with the audience.
 Don't say it is based on Valmiki Ramayan, give it any other name.
 Make it a fantasy film.
 But if you're making Ramayan then you cannot hurt the sentiments.
 People watch this with devotion".
 His brother, Moti Sagar, too felt that the makers could have been more 'careful' in their approach towards the epic.
 "Certain dialogues, which I am reading on the news and on Twitter, I can say they could have been careful," he told PTI.

 One of the lines in the film, which refers to Sita as "Bhārata kī beṭī", has caused anger among the people of Nepal.
 This is because Sita is believed to have been born in Janakpur, which is located in present-day Nepal.
 Although the filmmakers agreed to remove that particular dialogue from the film, another inaccurate statement about the sovereignty of Nepal has further infuriated the Nepalese people.
 In an interview on Aaj Tak, Manoj attempted to dismiss the claims of the Nepalese people by incorrectly stating that Nepal was a part of "Bharat" until 1904 and mentioned that it separated from "Bharat".
 Manoj has been accused of misrepresenting historical facts, leading to calls for a ban on all Hindi films in Nepal.